kasmweb-decompilation/frontend/README.md

 # frontend
-Decompilation of the Kasm Workspaces frontend with fixes to use free packages.
+Decompilation of the Kasm Workspaces frontend with fixes to use free packages and to make webpack happy.

 **Info**: The original sourcemaps are gzipped as they are extremely large.